clicky/clicky.sh/content/posts/opinions/coding-style.md

 # #6.
 Use Record Structs and enums plentifully
-Record structs offer very quick and convenient ways of creating small data structures which improve readability, offer alternatives to null and make life simpler.
+Record structs offer very quick and convenient ways of creating small data structures which improve readability, offer alternatives to tuples and make life simpler.
 I rarely use Record Structs for public data types, but I will use records or structs for public data types, mostly because if it's public, it needs more functions and options.

 ``` c#
 private record struct DumbColour(int )